-Why don’t you try? : Get excited about exercise
+Why don’t you try? : Find ways to rediscover your motivation for exercise

 Getting excited about exercise